Natural Remedies for Menstrual Cramps and Other Menstrual Problems

 When you don’t have your normal period every 24 to 35 days or it’s delayed over a month and a half without any apparent cause, it’s time to talk about amenorrhea.

-It’s important to note, however, that from a medical perspective this is not considered to be a condition until after three months have passed.
+It’s important to note, however, that from a medical perspective this is not considered to be a condition until after three missed periods.

 Amenorrhea can be related to: